davidblackuk/davidblackuk.github.io/_posts/2015-03-12-swift-unit-testing_baby-steps.md

 *	Help me learn the intricacies of Swift<sup>1</sup>
 *	Help me, help myself and stop me from repeating past mistakes

 In programming for the apple watch I've been passing data back to to the watch in an `NSData` serialized representation using `NSKeyedArchivers`.
-Unit testing these is usually a snip, I serialze a class with a known value, deserialize a copy and compare the values with the expected value from the original.
+Unit testing these is usually a snip, I serialize a class with a known value, deserialize a copy and compare the values with the expected value from the original.

 To test this code I originally place a helper method into the test class to do the archive/unarchive step.
-As I started the second class using the same technique it mandated the code be moved into the base calss and generalized.
+As I started the second class using the same technique it mandated the code be moved into the base class and generalized.

 {% highlight swift %}